 With our partners,

 BASSAM INVESTMENT GROUP offers the central structure, and the technical expertise required for communal projects.
+We offer a very attractive BOT solution or a very competitve structured funding.

 The first step is always to develop a strategy based on the legal, economic, social and territorial realities